Unveiling the dark Universe with HI and EMBER-2: Introduction

-HI based methods offer a complementary approach by modeling HI as a biased tracer of the underlying dark matter field.
-These approaches establish the mapping between HI and dark matter via empirical relations derived from numerical simulations that are themselves tuned to match key observational constraints, such as the stellar mass function or the power spectrum.
-For example, Halo Occupation Distribution (HOD) models and abundance matching (AM) techniques construct a mapping between the mass of dark matter haloes and the contained HI mass \citep[e.g.][]{Berlind_2002, Villaescusa_2014, Castorina_2017, Qin_2022}.
-Other methods model the relation as a bias expansion (BE) on the field level, where the HI and dark matter density fields are fitted with analytical descriptions with a few bias parameters \citep[][]{Obuljen_2023, Baradaran_2024, belsunce_2025}.

-However, these approaches do not fully capture the complex interplay between HI and dark matter, especially on small scales, since the relation is established by either considering just a few quantities, such as the halo mass for HOD, or only a handful of fitting parameters in the BE, while discarding the remaining information stored in the field.
-Furthermore, the correlation between HI and the underlying dark matter distribution is altered by feedback processes, such as stellar winds, ram pressure stripping and feedback from Active Galactic Nuclei (AGN), that redistribute baryonic matter \citep[][]{angles_2017, hafen_2019, gebhardt_2024}.
+In this letter, we present a novel Machine Learning (ML) model to predict the underlying dark matter distribution directly from HI tracers, providing a proof of concept that demonstrates the frameworks potential for future applications.
+Traditional HI-based methods model HI as a biased tracer of dark matter, establishing the mapping via empirical relations often derived from numerical simulations.
+For instance, Halo Occupation Distribution (HOD) models and abundance matching (AM) techniques construct a mapping between the mass of dark matter haloes and the contained HI mass \citep[][]{Berlind_2002, bagla_2010, Villaescusa_2014, Padmanabhan2016a, Padmanabhan2016b, Castorina_2017, wolz_2019, Qin_2022}.
+Other methods model the relation as a bias expansion (BE) on the field level, where the HI and dark matter density fields are fitted with analytical descriptions with a few bias parameters \citep[][]{sarkar_2016, mcquinn_2018, modi_2019, qin_2022b, Obuljen_2023, Baradaran_2024, belsunce_2025}.
+However, HOD and Bias Expansion approaches do not fully capture the complex interplay between HI and dark matter, especially on scales $<$ 1 Mpc \citep[e.g.][]{Obuljen_2023}, since the relation is established by either considering just a few quantities, such as the halo mass for HOD, or only a handful of fitting parameters in the BE, while discarding the remaining information stored in the field.
+Furthermore, the relation between HI and the underlying dark matter distribution is affected by feedback processes, such as stellar winds, ram pressure stripping and feedback from Active Galactic Nuclei (AGN), that redistribute baryonic matter on Mpc scales \citep[][]{angles_2017, hafen_2019, gebhardt_2024}.
 These processes complicate dark matter inference from just a few simple HI properties, since environmental effects play a significant role in driving the scatter in the HI to dark matter halo mass relation.
 This behavior has been seen in observations \citep{Osterloo_2010, Janowiecki_2017, Cortese_2021, Li_2022, Saintonge_2022, Saraf_2024} and has been successfully reproduced in simulations \citep[e.g.][]{Rafieferantsoa_2015, Stevens_2019, Bernardini2022}.